zertico/apidoc/source/index.md

 }
 ```

-The manager can create a telephone by accessing a route described below.
+The manager can create a telephone by accessing the route below.

 Route: *`POST "/api/v1/manager/client-telephones"`*